Uperodon variegatus: Description

 This species is small and often can be found indoors in homes.
 The discs on the fingers are triangular.
 Toes have rudimentary webbing with two metatarsal tubercles.
 The tibio-tarsal joint reaches shoulder when the hind leg is held along the body.
 They breed during the rainy season (April–October) and call during this time.
 Males call at night while afloat in water.
 They have a single subgular vocal sac.
 The call has been transcribed as ghauy ghauy.
 The tadpoles are brown or gray with black spots.
 Sometimes they have a blue spot on each side of the body.
 The tadpoles are bottom feeders and metamorphose within a month.

 Habitat

 They breed in water in dark cavities and are often found in termite mounds or under stones.
 Recorded mainly from peninsular India including the dry zone being found even in Madras and West Bengal.
 They have been found to be quite tolerant to water salinity.

 They have been found to occur with large black scorpions Heterometrus sp. and when disturbed they crawl over the scorpions but flattened and froze when the scorpions walked over them.
 They can burrow in soft soil.

+Threats

+This frog is classified as least concern.
+It has a large range that includes many protected parks, a large population, and a reasonable tolerance to human-induced changes to its environment.
+Habitat loss and pollution in the form of fertilizers and pesticides pose some risk, and climate change may pose a risk in the future by altering sea levels and removing habitat.